Poland says it will stop arming Ukraine. How did we get here – and what does it mean for the war? – KION546

 The country has taken in more than 1.5 million Ukrainian refugees and allowed 15 million to cross its borders to flee the conflict.
 The two countries shared a decades-old suspicion of Moscow and Warsaw had warned for years of the pitfalls of buying Russian energy, which melded their relationship in the initial phases of the war.

-But tension have frayed in recent months, exacerbated by a pivotal election.
+But tensions have frayed in recent months, exacerbated by a pivotal election.

 Poland’s populist ruling party, Law and Justice (PiS), are preparing for a vote on October 15 which opinion polls suggest could result in them losing their parliamentary majority.
 They are particularly suffering in their stronghold rural regions in eastern Poland, where agriculture is an important economic pillar.